HackStrix/ocpp-chaos-simulator/README.md

 ## 🛠 Technology Stack

 - **Backend & Core Engine**: [GoLang](https://go.dev/) for high-performance, concurrent simulations.
+- **Persistant State**: SQLite (Will be eventually migrated into something powerful like postgres while scaling)
 - **Frontend (UI)**: React / Vue.js (Subject to change) for a dynamic and responsive web dashboard.
 - **Communication**: WebSockets for both OCPP messaging and real-time UI updates.
 - **Scenario Definition**: YAML for human-readable test case creation.